99205 CPT Code | Description, Reimbursement, Modifier & Examples

 Example 17

-Initial office visit for a 12-week-old with bilateral hip dislocations and bilateral club feet.
+Initial office visit for a 12-weak-old with bilateral hip dislocations and bilateral club feet.
 (Orthopaedic Surgery)

 Example 18

-Initial office visit for a 29-year-old female with acute orbital congestion, eyelid retraction, and bilateral visual loss from optic neuropathy.
+Initial office visit for a 29-years-old female with acute orbital congestion, eyelid retraction, and bilateral visual loss from optic neuropathy.
 (Ophthalmology)

 Example 19